-As part of the Born to Be initiative, we have partnered with University Malaya to establish the Deutsche Bank Born to Be Study Award for a second year.
-The Study Award is open to all University Malaya undergraduates facing financial difficulties.
+As part of the Born to Be initiative, we continued to partner with University Malaya to establish the Deutsche Bank Born to Be Study Award for the third consecutive year.
+The Study Award is opened to all University Malaya undergraduates facing financial difficulties.
 Each successful applicant is awarded a sum per year to help with their education fees.
-50 awards were given out in 2018.
+50 awards were given out in 2019.